sailro/EscapeFromTarkov-Trainer/README.md

 [![Sponsor](https://img.shields.io/badge/sponsor-%E2%9D%A4-lightgrey?logo=github&style=flat-square)](https://github.com/sponsors/sailro)

 *I'm not responsible for any consequences that result from using this code.
-BattleState / BattlEye will ban you if you try to use it 'live'.*
+BattleState / BattlEye will ban you if you try to use it 'live'.
+Use it safely offline with [SPT-AKI](https://sp-tarkov.com/).*

 ***TLDR => Use the [Universal Installer](https://github.com/sailro/EscapeFromTarkov-Trainer/releases).*** Default key for in-game GUI is `Right-Alt`.

-This is an attempt -for educational purposes only- to alter a Unity game at runtime without patching the binaries (so without using [Cecil](https://github.com/jbevain/cecil) nor [Reflexil](https://github.com/sailro/reflexil)).

-`master` branch can build against `EFT 0.14.9.30626` (tested with [`spt-aki Version 3.9.8`](https://hub.sp-tarkov.com/files/file/16-spt-aki/#versions)).
+`master` branch can build against `EFT 0.14.9.30626` (tested with [`SPT-AKI Version 3.9.8`](https://hub.sp-tarkov.com/files/file/16-spt-aki/#versions)).
 If you are looking for another version, see [`branches`](https://github.com/sailro/EscapeFromTarkov-Trainer/branches) and [`releases`](https://github.com/sailro/EscapeFromTarkov-Trainer/releases).

 > If you want to compile the code yourself, make sure you cleaned-up your solution properly after upgrading your EFT/sptarkov bits (even removing `bin` and `obj` folders) and check all your references.